quchen/stgi/README.md

 ### Pitfalls

 - Semicolons are an annoyance that allows the grammar to be simpler.
-This tradeoff was chosen to keep the project's code easier to read, as it does not require indentation handling in the grammar.
+This tradeoff was chosen to keep the project's code simpler, but this may change in the future.

+  For now, the semicolon rule is that **bindings and alternatives are semicolon-separated**.

 - Lambda forms stand for deferred computations, and as such cannot have primitive type, which are always in normal form.
 To handle primitive types,